Automattic/wpcom.js/Readme.md

 ## Test

-Create `data.json` file into `test/` folder to can run the tests.
-You can copy or rename the `test/data_example.json` file and then
+Create `fixture.json` file in the `test/` folder to can run the tests.
+You can copy or rename the `test/fixture_example.json` file and then

 ```bash
 $ make test-all